 15. Change Testing Policy Objective To ensure that all Changes are tested, for which testing capabilities exist, prior to being implemented within the production environment.
-Policy Scope This policy covers that all changes that require pre-testing in non-prod & post change validation testing is accomplished.
+Policy Scope This policy covers all Changes that require testing before implementation into the production environment.
 Functional Policy A Change requires successful completion and sign-off of testing before being implemented into the production environment, where environments allow.
 Immediately after implementation in the production environment, the Change must be retested to ensure the expected outcome has been achieved.
 If any issues were encountered, they must be specifically spelled out in the results of the Change on the Post-Implementation Review, as required, to close the Change.
 Note: Changes are automatically closed after 5 days if the Post- Implementation Review is not completed, and the Change is deemed not Post-Compliant.
 Enforcement Manual

 16. Change Success Criteria Policy Objective To ensure that all Changes follow a standardized evaluation of success in order to protect the stability of the infrastructure.
-Policy Scope This policy covers all Changes that are being implemented.
-Functional Policy A change is considered successful based on the following criteria: As a result of the release No Change Related Incidents - As a result of the release being implemented into the production environment, there have been no incidents that are directly related to the release.
+Policy Scope Policy Scope Functional Policy This policy covers all Changes that are being implemented.
+A change is considered successful based on the following criteria: No Change Related Incidents - As a result of the release being implemented into the production environment, there have been no incidents that are directly related to the release.
 No Other Failures - Following the release into the production environment, there are no other failures to any other components or configuration items (CIs) related to the release.
 Change has been Satisfied - Within the Change, an outline of the specific Change has been detailed, including a timeline for the Change to take place, and any other information pertaining to the accuracy of the Change has been confirmed to be successful.
-Deemed as such by Change Manager This can be the agreement or approval of the This can be the agreement or approval of the individuals who have been outlined in the Change (that is, the specific roles involved), indicating that the release into production does what it is expected to do.
+Deemed as such by Change Manager This can be the agreement or approval of the individuals who have been outlined in the Change (that is, the specific roles involved), indicating that the release into production does what it is expected to do.
 Further, there can be confirmation of any additional requirements as outlined by the CCB (such as timelines, activities completed, etc).
-Release has Occurred - If the Change was meant to repair a CI component or application's functionality, the symptoms that had previously occurred within the environment no longer occur.
-Post-Implementation Review (PIR) To be conducted by the Change Requester.Will ensure that within the PIR, a checklist of all or mandatory items have been confirmed.
+Release has Occurred - If the Change was meant to repair CI component or application's functionality, the symptoms that had previously occurred within the environment no longer occur.
+Post-Implementation Review (PIR) To be conducted by the Change Requester.
+Will ensure that within the PIR, a checklist of all or mandatory items have been confirmed.
 Enforcement Manual